Da Vinci Toy Models

 By manipulating water levels, his canal lock allowed boats to move seamlessly through waterways of varying heights.

-His ingenuity is still reflected in modern structures like the locks of the Panama and Suez Canals.
+His ingenuity is still reflected in modern structures, such as the locks of the Panama and Suez Canals.

-Many regard Leonardo’s design as an engineering marvel.
-His unique approach improved water navigation and set a foundation for future innovations in civil engineering.
+Many regard Leonardo’s design as a remarkable engineering achievement.
+His unique approach significantly improved water navigation and laid the foundation for future innovations in civil engineering.

 Modern canal locks continue to benefit from his innovative thinking, proving the timelessness of his work.